richardgiddings/partofthestory_backend/README.md

 ## Future improvements?

-The biggest improvement that is needed is session refresh.
-Finding it difficult to find good information on how to do this though.

-Other less urgent possible improvements include:
 - An unassign button for when a user gets bored of writing a part.
 Currently they can't get another part and the story stops
 - A job that runs every night on the database that unassigns parts that haven't been touched for X days
 - Voting on stories.
 Maybe the best stories have more of a weight in showing random story?
 Or you can view Top Stories?